ebuchman/blog/content/posts/hourglass.md

 bilateral relations per se, but the multilateral net is cast pretty tight.
-Of course members in both have complex webs of correspondent relations to extend indirect access to thousands of others (the nostro/vostro accounts they use for this date back to the revolution in 14th c banking :) ).
+Of course members in both have complex webs of correspondent relations to extend indirect access to thousands of others (the nostro/vostro accounts they use for this date back to the revolution in 14th c banking).

 The question I'm asking is how does this all change if we introduce a multilateral clearing system accessible to all?
 Not an exclusive club for the